fizx/scala-bootstrapper/lib/template/TUTORIAL.md

 The java/sbt command-lines will "hang" because the server is running in the foreground.
 (In production, we use libslack-daemon to wrap java processes into unix daemons.)
 Go to another terminal and check for a logfile.
-If your server is named "memcache", there should be a `memcache.log` with contents like this:
+If your server is named "birdname", there should be a `birdname.log` with contents like this:

     INF [20110615-14:05:41.656] stats: Starting JsonStatsLogger
     INF [20110615-14:05:41.674] admin: Starting TimeSeriesCollector